Every week I get at least one email asking me what to do about hyperpigmentation.

 - Walk on the shady side of the street

-- Wear a mineral sunscreen (I really like Suntegrity sun protection products, I especially recommend their 5 in 1 Tinted Sunscreen for the face).
+- Wear a mineral sunscreen (I really like Suntegrity sun protection products, I recommend their 5 in 1 Tinted Sunscreen for the face).

 Only exfoliate your face at night, never in the morning